-Rock Air Attack: "Tanker 73, the heel of the fire is near the house along the paved road.
+Much of the communication from aerial supervisors to airtanker pilots is descriptive in nature.
+This includes descriptions of a work area, mission, or target.
+In the interest of communication brevity descriptive communication should not be read back.
+Airtanker pilots should acknowledge receipt and understanding of descriptive communications by transmitting their call sign only.
+Example: Rock Air Attack: "Tanker 100, The heal of the fire is near the house along the paved road.
 The head is at the top of the hill.
 The smoke is blowing over the right shoulder.
-There is a house with a red roof under the smoke off the right shoulder."
+There is a house with a green roof under the smoke."

-Tanker 73: "Tanker 73, I have the target."
+Tanker 100: "Tanker 100"